alexisvalentino/GPT-powered-voice-assistant/README.md

-Voice-Assistant GPT
-Alexis - Voice Assistant Powered by ChatGPT
+Alexis- The Voice Assistant Powered by ChatGPT

 Alexis is an advanced voice assistant powered by ChatGPT, capable of natural language processing and a wide range of functionalities.
 With Alexis, you can interact with your device in a hands-free manner, allowing you to perform various tasks such as getting information online, and much more, just by using your voice.